jtong99/Pig-motions-detection/README.md

-# Tensorflow-Object-Detection---Strange-pig-motions
+# Pig-motions-detection
-This is a research about detecting strange pig motions
+This is a research about detecting pig motions